mirrorcult/tf2-discord/README.md

 ## Hows it Work?

 Basically, I found out about a nifty little debugging launch option called `-condebug`.
 This prints out the contents of your console to a file called console.log, in your `/tf` directory.
 More importantly, all the servers you connect to and their IPs are listed in this console.log.
-Essentially, my program parses the console.log for the IP and port of the server, asks the server you connected to its game data using [python-valve](https://github.com/serverstf/python-valve), and then displays the game data through [pypresence](https://github.com/qwertyquerty/pypresence), a wrapper around Discord Rich Presence.
+Essentially, my program parses the console.log for the IP and port of the server, asks the server you connected to for its game data using [python-valve](https://github.com/serverstf/python-valve), and then displays the game data through [pypresence](https://github.com/qwertyquerty/pypresence).

 ## Future Updates

+- Better installation (preferably not requiring Python to be installed at all) coming soon.
 - Mac support will be added soon!
 All I really need is a Mac machine to test it on, or someone with one.
 If you're interested in helping me out with that, hit me up at `cyclowns#1440` on Discord.
 - Timestamps are coming very soon!
 - I might try and figure out a way to figure out what class you're playing, and display that as the small image rather than the TF2 logo.